Lowertown residents overwhelmed by fentanyl crisis plead for help | CBC News

 "I mean, most of them are not bad people," he observed.
 "They're just in a bad situation."

-Julie Archambault, a homeless person who lives on the streets during the day and sleeps with a friend at night, is too afraid of shelters.
+Julie Archambault, who lives on the streets during the day and sleeps with a friend at night, is too afraid of shelters.

-She says traffickers of all kinds are attracted to the concentration of people suffering homelessness and addiction.
+She said traffickers of all kinds are attracted to the concentration of people suffering homelessness and addiction.

 "There is violence, on girls and on guys, and they abuse people here at the shelter," she said in French.
 "It makes them work in the street.
 They treat them like animals."

-The ward's city councillor Stéphanie Plante wants to see the services scattered throughout the city rather than concentrating them in such a small geographic area.
+The ward's city councillor Stéphanie Plante is among those who want to see the services scattered throughout the city rather than concentrating them in such a small geographic area.

 "If tomorrow we put all the libraries, all the arenas, all the swimming pools in Ward 12, you would say, 'Hey, that's not right!" the Rideau-Vanier councillor said.

-A group of ByWard Market retailers will meet with the mayor this week to discuss the pressure facing their businesses.
+A group of ByWard Market retailers wants to meet with the mayor to discuss the pressure facing their businesses.

+"That really needs to be a priority," said Stam during the tour.

 Others have recommended legalizing hard drugs, arguing their criminalization only worsens the problem.